 - 9.1.1. is or becomes publicly known other than through any act or omission of the receiving party;

 - 9.1.2. was in the other party's lawful possession before the disclosure;

 - 9.1.3. is lawfully disclosed to the receiving party by a third party without restriction on disclosure; or

 - 9.1.4. is independently developed by the other party, and such independent development can be shown by written evidence.

 9.2.
 Subject to clause 9.3, each party shall hold the other's confidential information in confidence and not make the other's confidential information available to any third party, or use the other's confidential information for any purpose other than the implementation of these Terms and Conditions.

 9.3.
 A party may disclose confidential information to the extent such confidential information is required to be disclosed by law, by any governmental or other regulatory authority or by a court or other authority of competent jurisdiction, provided that, to the extent it is legally permitted to do so, it gives the other party as much notice of such disclosure as possible and, where notice of disclosure is not prohibited and is given in accordance with this clause 9.3, it takes into account the reasonable requests of the other party in relation to the content of such disclosure.

-9.5 The above provisions of this clause 9 shall survive termination of the Subscription Agreement, however arising.
+9.4.
+The content of this clause 9 shall survive termination of the Subscription Agreement, however arising.

 10. Limitation of liability